 Imagine a garden and that an artist created a flower for this beautiful garden.
 He created everything and all the flowers in that garden.
 He knows their name, He knows the scent they give off; He knows their place and position in the garden and He loves them.
 They are His cherished possessions, His treasure.
 One day a stranger walks in when the artist is away and steps on one of them.
 That flower is now hurt and although unable to move properly, it gives off a scent and the artist smells the fragrance from a distance.
 He immediately goes to the garden and restores the flower to it’s original condition.
 The garden is His and the flowers are His, therefore He knows what it takes to restore them.
 Although the flower could not properly hear, or move, or see because it was stepped on, the scent immediately called for the creator.

 Now imagine yourself as that flower and how the artist that created you knows your scent and cares about you more than you could ever imagine.
 In many instances when we feel as if we cannot go to Him, He meets us where we are.

-In Luke 19 the bible tells a story about a man called Zacchaeus and how he sought to see Jesus and on account of the crowd he could not, he was small in stature.
+In Luke chapter 19, the bible tells a story about a man called Zacchaeus and how he sought to see Jesus and on account of the crowd he could not, he was small in stature.
 So he ran ahead and climbed up into a sycamore tree to see Him.
-When Jesus came to the place, He looked up and said to him “ Zacchaeus hurry and come down, for I must stay at your house today” So he hurried and came down and received him joyfully.
-And when they saw it, they all grumbled, “He has gone in to be the guest of a man who is a sinner”
+When Jesus came to the place, He looked up and said to him “ Zacchaeus hurry and come down, for I must stay at your house today.”
+He hurried and came down and received him joyfully.
+And when they saw it, they all grumbled, “He has gone in to be the guest of a man who is a sinner.”